shiblybcc/CourseRatingApp/course-rating/course.rating.domain.specification/README.txt

 The specification of the domain we are dealing with.
-Separating the specification and a concrete implementation promotes flexibility.
+We think that separating the specification from a concrete implementation promotes flexibility.

 @author: CR Team (Junior, Ashiqur, Nazmi)